DOI: 10.7256/2585-7797.2024.1.70073.2

 The resulting pattern is illustrated graphically in Fig.1.

 Fig.1.
-A diagram to illustrate a numerical pattern: the remnants from dividing the lengths of the first (4758) and second (4173) chronologies into the interval of prophecies (2242-1555 = 687) indicate the year 1606 "from above" and "from below", respectively.
+A diagram to illustrate a numerical pattern: the remnants from dividing the lengths of the first (4758) and second (4173) chronologies into the interval of prophecies (2242 - 1555 = 687) indicate the year 1606 "from above" and "from below," respectively.
 In addition, when starting from 1606, in both chronologies, the "birth of Noah" corresponds to the same real-time date (1636).

 The discussion of the remaining dates of the chronologies at the moment goes beyond the scope of logical analysis.
 At the same time, according to the author, the results obtained are sufficient to consider the statement about Nostradamus' use of a simple cipher scheme for sorting dates to be justified (Fig.1).
-This scheme is classified as a modified "scytale" cipher using a key sequence of shifts (similar to the Belazo cipher) instead of a fixed key.
-Based on the presented scheme, it can be reasonably argued that the prophecies extend over the time interval 1555-2242, with 1606 acting as the common starting point of the two chronologies, while the "birth of Noah" indicates the starting direction of counting years in each of them along the axis of real time.
-Although the scheme presumably establishes a connection between the chronology numbers and real-time dates, it leaves unresolved the question of how the resulting list of dates is aligned with the quatrains.
+This scheme is classified as a modified "scytale" cipher using a key sequence of shifts (similar to the Bellaso cipher) instead of a fixed key.
+Based on the presented scheme, it can be reasonably argued that the prophecies extend over the time interval 1555–2242, with 1606 acting as the common starting point of the two chronologies, while the "birth of Noah" indicates the starting direction of counting years in each of them along the axis of real-time.
+Although the scheme presumably establishes a connection between the chronology numbers and real-time dates, it leaves the question of how the resulting list of dates is aligned with the quatrains.
 The next section of the article is devoted to this problem.

 4. The hidden connection of chronologies with the order of quatrains.

-The simplest way to establish a relationship between the numbers of chronologies and the ordinal numbers of quatrains is to take one quatrain in one year and count the quatrains in accordance with a periodically recurring series of numbers from the chronology, starting from some starting point.
+The simplest way to establish a relationship between the numbers of chronologies and the ordinal numbers of quatrains is to take one quatrain in one year and count the quatrains by a periodically recurring series of numbers from the chronology, starting from some starting point.
 Then, depending on the choice of the starting point and boundary conditions (periodic or mirror), several options for the arrangement of quatrains arise, from which the correct one should be chosen.
 However, no results have been obtained on this path so far.
-D.Hamatulin [26] proposed the idea of counting the quatrains themselves instead of counting the letter combinations "an" (the word "an" translates from French as "year") in prophetic texts.
-Unfortunately, this analysis did not take into account discrepancies due to typos between editions, and probably that is why the patterns that most clearly indicate the presence of a cipher were not noticed within its framework.
+D. Hamatulin [26] proposed the idea of counting the letter combinations an instead of counting the quatrains themselves (the word an translates from French as "year") in prophetic texts.
+Unfortunately, this analysis did not consider discrepancies due to typos between editions, and that is probably why the patterns that most clearly indicate the presence of a cipher were not noticed within its framework.

 Summary of the editions of 1555, 1557, 1568.